linode/apl-core/README.md

 * Implement zero-trust networking
 * Make development teams self-serving
 * Change the desired state of the platform based on Configuration-as-Code
-* Support multi and hybrid cloud scenarios
+* Support multi- and hybrid cloud scenarios

 ## Getting started